valdelaseras/pedestal/README.md

-# Pedestal
+# Pedestal [WIP]

 A basic SCSS 'pedestal' to accelerate new project setups.

 Pedestal provides a style foundation to work from, with an easy-to-implement responsive, flexible, consistent layout and clean overall look.
-Some variables are provided that can be overridden, then just sprinkle your awesome custom styles on top :)
+Some variables are provided that can be overridden, then just sprinkle your own awesome, custom styles on top °˖✧◝(⁰▿⁰)◜✧˖°

 ---